cop3402fall19/syllabus/projects/project4.md

 ### Notes on Semantics

 - There are no global variables, only global function names.
-Function and variable names are in the same namespace so must be unique.
+It is left as a bonus exercise to implement global variables.

+- Functions should be defined before they are used.

+- There should one function named "main".

 - Functions have their own scope, that is the same identifier can be used in different function bodies and refer to different memory locations.